zeroSteiner/reflective-polymorphism/_sources/reflective_polymorphism.rst.txt

     :return: A pointer to the section header or ``NULL`` if it could not be found.
     :rtype: PIMAGE_SECTION_HEADER

-.. c:funtion:: ULONG_PTR PAFromRVA(PDOS_HEADER pDosHeader, ULONG_PTR pVirtualAddress)
+.. c:function:: ULONG_PTR PAFromRVA(PDOS_HEADER pDosHeader, ULONG_PTR pVirtualAddress)

     Calculate the Physical Address (VA) from the specified Relative Virtual Address (RVA).
 The Physical Address is the offset within the PE image in